Alum, found at the grocery store, can form beautiful diamond shaped crystals. The best part is, anyone can grow some within a few days at home!

 If you have any questions, feel free to put them down below.

-Alternatively, check out my post on growing crystals with fertilizer.
+You can also read this post on growing crystals with fertilizer.
 It’s even easier than alum, and produces spectacular results.
-Or take a look at how to grow crystals from table salt.

 Happy growing!